JulietteArchambeau/HeightPinpinClonapin/scripts_DRYAD/README.md

   - `18_CheckDistributionHeightCaceresMadrid_FigS21.R`: to build Figure S21 aimed at checking the height distributions in Cáceres and Madrid (see Section 5.3 of the Discussion).

-An extended version of the code can be found in the github repository [https://github.com/JulietteArchambeau/HeightPinpinClonapin](https://github.com/JulietteArchambeau/HeightPinpinClonapin), where data sorting from a larger phenotypic database (inlcuding all traits measured in the common gardens of the [CLONAPIN network](https://www6.bordeaux-aquitaine.inrae.fr/biogeco/Ressources/In-situ-dispositifs-de-terrain-observation-experimentation/Tests-de-provenances/CLONAPIN)), climate and soil data extraction,additional exploratory analyses, model output analyses and visualizations are included.
+An extended (but much more messy!) version of the code can be found in the github repository [https://github.com/JulietteArchambeau/HeightPinpinClonapin](https://github.com/JulietteArchambeau/HeightPinpinClonapin), where data sorting from a larger phenotypic database (inlcuding all traits measured in the common gardens of the [CLONAPIN network](https://www6.bordeaux-aquitaine.inrae.fr/biogeco/Ressources/In-situ-dispositifs-de-terrain-observation-experimentation/Tests-de-provenances/CLONAPIN)), climate and soil data extraction and some additional analyses and visualizations are included.